 - Years 3,4,5 and 6 Football competitions (intra and inter school)

-Links with 2Active have supported the drive to increase the numbers of pupils participating in physical activity both in and after school.
+- Links with Positive Futures and 2Active have supported the drive to increase the numbers of pupils participating in physical activity both in and after school.

-In addition to the teaching of swimming, the funding has ensured that the provision for swimming at the Academy is above and beyond the minimum requirement.
-The swimming curriculum enables all pupils to perform a range of different strokes including safe self-rescue.
-Where pupils have struggled to achieve this curriculum standard targeted intervention and support through the running of Improvement Classes have been implemented.
-Fun Splash (water confidence), Gifted and Talented Classes and the organisation of Intra and Inter School Galas have also contributed to an increase participation in competitive swimming.
+- There are a large number of students receiving distance badges from swimming and meeting the 25m target set by the government.
+Current data shows an increasing percentage of pupils being able to swim 25m in Years 3 – 6 (Year 3 54%, Year 4 68%, Year 5 80%, Year 6 92%).
+In addition to the teaching of swimming, the funding has ensured that the provision for swimming at The Academy is above and beyond the minimum requirement.
+It has enabled targeted intervention and support through the running of Improvement Classes, Fun Splash (water confidence), Gifted and Talented Classes and the organisation of Intra and Inter School Galas to increase participation in competitive swimming.
 All swimming is provided at the Academy by an ASA swimming teacher.

-Positive attitudes from pupils towards involvement in sport; increasing pupil health and well-being.
-This has been evident through attitude to learning grades, celebration assemblies (which celebrate both success through sports participated in school and those outside school such as cycling, dance and gymnastics), Sports and PE Pupil of the Module, an increase in the number of pupils gaining their swimming badges and the medals awarded at the end of year Award Ceremony.
+- Positive attitudes from pupils towards involvement in sport; increasing pupil health and well-being.
+This has been evident through attitude to learning grades, celebration assemblies (which celebrate both success through sports participated in school and those outside school such as cycling, dance and gymnastics)

 Primary Physical Education Curriculum Offer